M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### :coffee: <span style="color: aqua">Final vs. Finally vs. Finalize</span>
 * ***FINAL*** is used to denote a variable whose value is constant, meaning that it cannot change in the future.
 Can also be used in method declaration to assert that the method cannot be overridden by sub-classes.
 Final classes cannot be inherited, variables value cannot be changed, and methods cannot be overridden.

 * The keyword ***FINALLY*** used in the exception handler to clear some post-task after the execution of try or catch block.
+It defines code that's always run after the try and any catch block, before the method is completed.

-* The ***FINALIZE*** keyword used to clean up some tasks before the object is removed from memory.
-The finalize method is mainly used in garbage collection.
+* The ***FINALIZE*** finalize is the method in Java which is used to perform clean up processing just before object is garbage collected.

 ### :coffee: <span style="color: aqua">Discuss these access modifiers: Public / Private / Protected / Default</span>
 These are access modifiers which control the accessibility / scope of a field, method, constructor, or class.
 * ***Public*** – can be accessed anywhere, within the package, outside it, in or outside the class.
-* ***Private*** – Access is restricted to only within the class. (i.e. need methods to interact with a private field)
+* ***Private*** – Access is restricted to only within the class. (i.e. need methods to interact with a private field (i.e. getters / setters))
     * Cannot be overridden
 * ***Protected*** – access level is protected within the package and outside it through a child class.
 If you don’t create a child class, you cannot access it from outside the package.
 * ***Default*** – set by default, access level only within the package